ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 **LDL-C Treatments**

-The decision to assign a patient treatment is completed in the healthcare visits above.
+The decision to assign a simulant treatment is completed in the healthcare visits above.
 All LDL-c treatments are statins for simplicity in this model.
-The choice of intensity is determined by the patients ASCVD score and LDL-c.
+The choice of intensity is determined by the simulants ASCVD score and LDL-c.

-- ASCVD is between 5 and 7.5%, patient is assigned low intensity statin
+- ASCVD is between 5 and 7.5%, simulant is assigned low intensity statin
-- ASCVD is greater than 7% and less than 20%, patient is assigned medium intensity statin
+- ASCVD is greater than 7% and less than 20%, simulant is assigned medium intensity statin
-- ASCVD is greater than 20% **OR** LDL-c is greater than 190md/dL, patient is assigned high intensity statin
+- ASCVD is greater than 20% **OR** LDL-c is greater than 190md/dL, simulant is assigned high intensity statin

-For follow-up visits, statin increases will utilize below.
-Patient can only move up one intensity group at each follow-up visit.

-- If patient is on low intensity, will move to medium
-- If patient is on medium intensity, will move to high
-- If patient is on high intensity statin, no change is made
+Statin intensity can increase at follow-up visits. **If** simulant is adherent to medication **AND** has elevated LDL-c levels, they will move up one intensity group.
+If simulant is **NOT** adherent to medication, not treatment changes will be made.

 **Blood Pressure Treatments**

-The decision to assign a patient treatment is completed in the healthcare visits above.
+The decision to assign a simulant treatment is completed in the healthcare visits above.

  .. todo::
-    Add information on what blood pressure medication is choosen
+    Add information on what blood pressure medication is chosen